 V Kolkovně 9

 Thankfully with my food tour, I do feel overall I was able to delve into Prague’s food scene.
-But I have no doubt on my next trip there, I’ll do even better on my own in terms of searching out more local spots.
+But I have no doubt on my next trip there, I’ll do even better on my own in terms of searching out more local spots, of course, only after I’ve worked up an appetite discovering some of the Prague’s hidden gems.